1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ***Notes on the elecrtical installation:***
 Each sensor usually offers three pins: VCC, DATA and GND.
 Within the capsuled types, the colors of belonging wires are often as follows:
-- Red = VCC (+5V)
+- Red = VCC (+3,3V)
 - Yellow = DATA
 - Black = GND (-)

 If you are using more than one sensor and/or larger cable lengths, it's advisable to add a 100nF ceramic capacitor (and maybe also an addditional 10µF tantal capacitor) for each sensor.
-The capacitors should be added as close as possible to the sensor and need to be connected between GND and VCC (+5V), so that a brownout at the time of the query will be compensated.
+The capacitors should be added as close as possible to the sensor and need to be connected between GND and VCC so that a brownout at the time of the query will be compensated.

-Besides the (optional but advisable) usage of capacitors, you have to use a pullup resistance (only one!) at the output of the adapter/Arduino and place it between DATA and VCC (+5V).
+Besides the (optional but advisable) usage of capacitors, you have to use a pullup resistance (only one!) at the output of the adapter/Arduino and place it between DATA and VCC (+3,3V).
 If you are using more than one sensor and/or larger cable lengths, you probably have to evaluate the correct dimension of the resistor, which can be smaller than the 4,7kΩ which is suggested most of the times.

+Furthermore, in more complex or larger installations, it seems in individual cases that the voltage supply with the 3.3V of the Due does not always allow a problem-free operation of the sensors.
+Since these OneWire sensors are "open drain", they can also be operated with 5V of the Due, which seems to result in a more stable operation.
+However, it must then be ensured that the 5V is *never* applied to the GPIO of the Due!
+*For the installation this means that VCC of the sensors is connected to the 5V pin of the Due, but the PullUp resistor to be used must be placed between DATA and a 3.3V pin of the Due!*

 *Notes:*
 - If you are using the mentioned capsuled and already wired types, it's usually sufficient to place the capacitors where the wires will be connected.
 So you don't have to cut the wires at the capsule to place the capacitor there (according to experience, at least with the types which come with a cable length of 1m or 3m it's not necessary).